-Most of these locations are due to be on-air by early-mid 2018, and mainly consist of areas north of the Sunshine Coast and west of Toowoomba.
+Most of these locations are due to be on-air by mid 2020.

 Telstra has a fair few blackspots identified in the south east corridor.
 Telstra has mainly planned to build a base station in these areas, but ‘small cells’ are still built in a select few locations.
 Identified blackspots include: